Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Learn MoreNova Counseling Services Inc is a methadone addiction treatment center in Oshkosh, Wisconsin.
+Learn MoreNova Counseling Services Inc is a methadone clinic in Oshkosh, WI.
 It is situated in Winnebago County at 3240 Jackson Street, 54901 zip.
-Nova Counseling Services Inc provides full residential treatment, short-term residential treatment and long-term residential treatment.
-Other than methadone treatment, Nova Counseling Services Inc offers family counseling, group counseling and individual counseling.
-Nova Counseling Services Inc provides medication assisted treatment to men and women.
+Nova Counseling Services Inc provides long-term residential treatment, full residential treatment and short-term residential treatment.
+Other than methadone treatment, Nova Counseling Services Inc offers family counseling, individual counseling and substance use education.
+Nova Counseling Services Inc provides medication-assisted services to men and women.

 Learn MoreTreatment at a suboxone clinic in Oshkosh is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.